-Determining the Right Parse and Tree
+Determining the Right Scope-Resolved MRS

 The short answer is that, just like when you are talking to a human, you never really know what they meant unless you pick your best guess and confirm it with them.
 But: there are a couple of things that help: First, ACE uses a machine-learning-based algorithm to sort the MRS documents and returns the “most common” ones first.
 This means the more obscure MRS interpretations will be sorted last.
-Unfortunately, there is no such mechanism for the well-formed trees.
+Unfortunately, there is no such mechanism for the scope-resolved mrss.
 So, at best we have a partial ordering of the m x n trees in terms of “most commonly meant”.

 With that in mind, a simple approach to choosing the “right” interpretation that works surprisingly well is: